nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 }
 ```

-### Provider system registration handling requirements ###
+### Provider system registration requirements ###

-The following registration handling requirements MUST be implemented by providers, however due to provider system variances the implemented flow MAY deviate where required to accomodate these:
+{% include important.html content="The following registration requirements MUST be implemented by providers, however due to provider system variances the implemented flow MAY deviate where required to accomodate these and should be documented accordingly." %}

-#### PDS registration requirements
+#### PDS requirements ####

 Before registering the patient record on the local system, the provider SHALL retrieve the patient's demographic record from PDS using NHS number, and then: